- Reception Long Term Plan 2022 (290.58KB)

 - Others will have achieved some of the Early Learning Goals

-- Others will have achieved all of them and will be working towards Level 1 of the National Curriculum.
+- Others will have achieved all of them and may be working within the beginning of the Keystage 1 curriculum

 A child is said to be at a good level of development if they achieve all of the Early Learning Goals in each of the Prime Areas and in Literacy and Mathematics.